SandeepKR23/Saleschat_Chatbot_Application/README.md

 - **Information Retrieval**: Chatbot performs a semantic search on the stored documents to provide relevant answers.
 - **Response Generation**: GPT-3.5 generates human-like responses based on user queries and retrieved information.

-Please refer to this document for more details:AI Chatbot Implementation in Low-Code Application Report.pdf
+Please refer to this document for more details: **AI Chatbot Implementation in Low-Code Application Report.pdf**

 ## Screenshots
 The initial interaction page with Emma, the chatbot.